ivandack/website/versioned_docs/version-4.0.0/guides/using-babel.md

 ### Compiling files from other folders

 By default, Mocks Server configures Babel to compile only files inside the `/mocks` folder, and this may be a problem if you are importing external files from your routes or collection files.
-In that case, you can use the `only` option to include another folders:
+In that case, you can use the `only` option to include another folders.

+For Babel version up to v6:

 ```js
 module.exports = {